Now that we are in our third month of Skill of the Month, I probably shouldn’t be surprised that I get all giddy and excited with each new skill!

 And Then There’s Machine Sewing

-That’s a mom’s devotion for her kid, right?
+That’s a mom’s devotion to her kid, right?

 See, I learned how to machine sew back in junior high.
 Once a week, all the girls in my class went to Home Ec, a subject that doesn’t exist anymore in public schools, but should.
 I learned how to thread a bobbin and needle, and made several small projects that led to much bigger, more complicated projects down the road.